meshery/meshery/docs/pages/installation/windows.md

   </div></div>
   </pre>

-Type a 'yes' while being asked for whether to configure a file or not.
-Eventually choose your platform as Docker when asked to choose a platform to deploy Meshery.
-And get started with Meshery.
+Type **yes** when prompted to choose to configure a file.
+To get started, choose Docker as your platform to deploy Meshery.

 ### 6. <a name="step6"> <b>Aftermath errors</b></a>